All Guides Finance Health Time & Date Utility Work Hours Unit Converter

 Documents may ask for completed age on a specific date, not age today.
 School forms, exams, insurance, employment, and government applications often use a cutoff date.
 Enter the exact birth date and reference date before copying the answer into a form.

 The best way to use a guide is to pair the explanation with the related calculator, then compare the answer with your real situation.
 If the result affects money, health, travel, or official documents, keep the assumptions written down so the calculation can be checked later.
+For this page, read the answer in the context of Age Calculator for Documents and Eligibility.

 Why exact age matters